-I read articles like this one and couldn’t believe how incredibly common it was.
+After that, I read articles like this one and couldn’t believe how incredibly common it was.
 Judging from the comments, it sounded like most readers couldn’t either.
-I learned about dermitallomania, an impulse control disorder that causes people to pick their skin, and is related to OCD.
+I learned about excoriation, an impulse control disorder that causes people to pick their skin.
+It’s related to OCD.

 Once I knew it wasn’t just a question of lack of will to heal my face, I started researching strategies to get better.
 These were the ones that worked the best for me.

-- I figured the only definitive long-term way to stop picking my face was to make sure there was nothing to pick at.
-I threw myself into research about the relationship between diet and hormonal acne, and completed two Whole30s to learn about foods that aggravated my acne (for me it was dairy and grains).
+I figured the only definitive long-term way to stop picking my face was to make sure there was nothing to pick at.
+I threw myself into research about the relationship between diet and hormonal acne.

-And the best solution happened unintentionally: Our bathroom pipes wore out, and we had to take down the mirror in order to remove the pipes and ceramic tiling.
-This turned out to be a major step in my healing—I could no longer stand alone in the bathroom and examine my face.
+The best solution happened unintentionally: Our bathroom pipes wore out, and we had to take down the mirror in order to remove the pipes and ceramic tiling.
+This turned out to be a major step in my healing.
+I could no longer stand alone in the bathroom and examine my face.

 I wish I could say I have cured both my acne and my picking problem, but both require constant effort to keep my skin clear.
 The worst thing I can do, though, is beat myself up for something that is so much more than a bad habit — or stay silent about it.